DoubleDoorDevelopment/WarpShrines/README.md

 A vanilla compatible, shrine based warp system.

+The idea is that only admins can create warps.
+They can be free or cost XP.
+You also have to 'discover' them.

-Todo: Clay: Add more info here!
+Todo: @Claycorp: Add more info here!